CiscoCSS/cisco-catc-enc-credential/README.md

 ## Disclaimer

-This document is Cisco Confidential information provided for your internal business use in connection with the Cisco Services purchased by you or your authorized reseller on your behalf.
 This document contains guidance based on Cisco’s recommended practices.
 You remain responsible for determining whether to employ this guidance, whether it fits your network design, business needs, and whether the guidance complies with laws, including any regulatory, security, or privacy requirements applicable to your business.